threeaims/typescript-coverage-sourcemap/README.md

 * Watch for changes
 * Linting that doesn't fail the build
 * HTML report in the `coverage/remapped/html` directory
+* Separate test and coverage runs from the same build (so you can have separate unit and end to end tests)

 The benefit of this approach is that you are actually testing the generated code, and just getting the report based on the original lines.